odpi/egeria-k8s-operator/DEVELOP.md

 * A *nix variant or macOS (shell script usage)
 * Ensure you have 'GO111MODULE=on' set

+NOTE As of 2023-01-05 the instructions below work on linux x64 only.
+There are some additional steps required for macOS to build images, but additionally then running on x86 requires yet more -- to be determined -- steps.

 ## Known issues/gotchas

 * This is currently work in progress